MEMBERSHIP | VOLUNTEER | DONATE

 Spring Birds

-Peer at our feathered friends through Dahlem Center binoculars!
-Learn about bird nests, songs, adaptations, and how to identify field marks during an interactive trail hike and hands-on STEM lab activities.
+Learn about bird adaptations, feathers, feet, and beaks, and how to identify field marks during an interactive trail hike and hands-on STEM activity stations.
 Standards: K.LS1.1 1.LS1.1 1.LS1.D 3.LS2.1 3.LS4.B

 Aquatic Studies